OpenUpSA/cookiecutter-django-dokku/{{cookiecutter.project_slug}}/README.md

 - [ ] Enable code coverage reporting for the project at [codecov.io](https://codecov.io)
   - [ ] Enable GitHub integration - it automatically configures Travis-CI and shows coverage diffs in pull requests
   - [ ] Verify that you see coverage % on the Commits tab for the project.
 If it's just zero, check for errors by clicking a commit item.
+- [ ] Clean up this checklist - your project is set up now and you don't need it any more.

 Project Layout